instride-ch/pimcore-ai-tools/README.md

 ## Features
 - new Pimcore object data type "AiTextWizard"
-- new Symfony form type "AiTextWizard"
+- new Symfony form field type "AiTextWizard"
+- new Document editable "AiTextWizard"
+- list of all used data/field types and editables and possibility to configure prompt and AI provider

 ## License
 **instride AG**, Sandgruebestrasse 4, 6210 Sursee, Switzerland